saleyn/egit/README.md

  ]}.
 ```

-- For Elixir projects add dependency in `mix.exs`:
+- For Elixir projects add the dependency in `mix.exs`:
 ```elixir
 def deps do
  [